-Why Quality Score is still worth your time
+Why is Quality Score still worth your time?

 The finer points of Quality Score calculation might seem complex, but that shouldn’t discourage you.
 Quality Score still plays a significant part in ad rank calculation.
 Unless your brand has bottomless pockets and can afford to bid crazy amounts to rank first, neglect Quality Score at your own risk.

 Max Bid x Quality Score = Ad Rank

 The above formula is a simplified version of the actual calculation, but the core principle behind it is still valid, and Ad Rank is still based on these two components – Quality Score and Maximum Bid – so a low Quality Score can hurt your position as much as a low bid.
 Of course, the upside is that paying attention to Quality Score can bring down your CPC.

 That’s because the ad in the highest position generally needs to bid less for a click than the ads below it.
 Advertisers with an excellent Quality Score get a discount that’s something of an open secret in PPC Land.

 Want proof?
 Look at how our customer Zeller Media managed to lower CPCs by 18% and save $36,000 a month by using our Quality Score Tracker to keep their scores high.

 Not only does Optmyzr’s Quality Score Tracker show you the data that Google Ads gives you for quality score, but it goes above and beyond with great visuals while also aggregating account, campaign, and ad group quality score data.

 No need for us to go into the details here, our CEO, Frederick Vallaeys has already done that by writing down Five Ways That Optmyzr Tracks Quality Score that Google Ads Can’t.

 How do I get a high Quality Score in Google Ads?